 Competition for jobs in today’s market is highly competitive, and attracting jobs and investment to a community no longer just happens.
 It takes an aggressive economic development plan that is fully implemented.
 More importantly, it takes leadership and a community that supports the plan in every way possible.
-The Rowan Economic Development Commission (EDC), along with the Board of Commissioners and other elected officials, has taken the lead and renewed the emphasis on economic growth.
+The Rowan Economic Development Council (EDC), along with the Board of Commissioners and other elected officials, has taken the lead and renewed the emphasis on economic growth.
 To set the trajectory, the Rowan EDC launched its new economic development plan, Forward Rowan, at the beginning of 2020.

 Forward Rowan provides greater emphasis on the needs of our existing businesses who form the core of our economy today.
 It prioritizes the availability of skilled labor as the key to growing our economy.
 The plan also puts a priority on readiness – having sites, infrastructure, and incentives in place to compete effectively with other communities for investment.

 - Assure an environment that offers businesses the opportunity for profit and expansion.

 - Deepen the understanding of our existing businesses, their needs, and market opportunities.